 Anytime someone visits your now thriving blog (by this time a highly qualified visitor), you “remarket” to them with a Facebook event registration ad — or even more content.
 It’s important to optimize each campaign only for conversions (i.e. a completed pre-registration) rather than ad impressions or views or “reach.”

-THIS JUST IN: Facebook now enables you to retarget anyone who clicks, shares, or comments on these “content units” (or your ads) on Facebook.
+THIS JUST IN: Facebook now enables you to retarget anyone who engages with your Facebook brand page – which spikes considerably when you run content or registration ads.
 And do be judicious with the types and quantity of ads you’re delivering.

 Therefore, posts that become popular, especially those that include influencers/partners, can also lead to new customers and drive increases in attendance through qualified event registrations.
 When the audience for your content is very focused, it leads to more qualified shares on Facebook (i.e. mostly those we are seeking to attend the show).